 Mentally, golfers will try to avoid double penalties at all costs which often leaves players and caddies hunting for a ball deeper and deeper into brush, bush and thicket – where they logistically could never play out of.

-it is advisable to pay attention to the area you are searching in.
-You do not want to find a ball in an area where it is completely unplayable.
+It is advisable to pay attention to the area you are searching in.
+You may not want to find a ball in an area where it is completely unplayable.
 This is where we have seen lots of juniors get into trouble and many a caddy become unhinged.
 They find a ball where they have almost no chance of playing it out but with 'stroke and distance' hanging over their heads they try to chop it out anyway.
-A decision along these lines is where even top junior golfers can end up with a really big hole, basically ruining their whole round, and likely the whole tournament and mental game.
+A decision along these lines is where even top junior golfers can end up with a really "big number" on one hole, possibly ruining their whole round.

-The trouble is that once a player hits the first shot in this type of terrain (bushes, thickets etc.), they lose the option of going back to the tee or fairway – wherever the wayward shot was hit from – and therefore are limited to trying to continue to hack out of very bad lies (often an unplayable relief cannot get the player out of trouble) – or going back the last “unplayable” lie.
+The trouble is that once a player hits the first shot in this type of terrain (bushes, thickets etc.), they lose the option of going back to the tee or fairway – wherever the wayward shot was hit from – and therefore are limited to trying to continue to hack out of very bad lies - and even the "unplayable" relief option cannot get the player out of trouble – or going back the last “unplayable” lie.

 Most tournaments you have an allotted time to finish your round.
 The time will be stated on the first tee box and finishing times for each hole are often printed on the score cards.
 Generally if you finish around within 17 minutes of the people in front of you there is no penalty and/or within 12 minutes of your scheduled finish time.
 Marshals will often be out on the course to tell you if you are on time but not always.
 It is up to the Caddies and Players to be on top of this!